Rainwater harvesting 101: how to collect, store, and use rainwater [2026]

 Step 1: Calculate your collection potential

 Your roof area and local rainfall determine how much water you can harvest.
-Here’s the calculation: multiply your roof’s square footage by annual rainfall inches by 0.623 to get potential gallons per year.
+Multiply your roof’s square footage by annual rainfall inches by 0.623 to get potential gallons per year.
+A 1,000 sq ft roof receiving 30 inches of rainfall could capture about 14,000 gallons at 75% efficiency.

 Step 2: Match storage to your needs

-Rainplan analyzes your property and local climate to recommend the right system size, so you don’t overspend or come up short.
+Rainplan analyzes your property and local climate to recommend the right system size.

 Step 3: Install collection components